AdaptiveMotorControlLab/modelzoo-figures/README.md

 ## Figures and Data

-Figures and data supporting Ye et al. 2023.
+Figures and data supporting Ye et al. 2023 (under revision).

 - iRodent: a new dataset of rodents in the wild.
 Used here for out-of-domain testing.
 See https://zenodo.org/record/8250392 for data and more information.
 - Models:
   - TopViewMouse, weights and model card are banked on HuggingFace: [https://huggingface.co/mwmathis/DeepLabCutModelZoo-SuperAnimal-TopViewMouse](https://huggingface.co/mwmathis/DeepLabCutModelZoo-SuperAnimal-TopViewMouse)
-  - Quadruped 0.1 tensorflow version, weights and model card are banked on HuggingFace: [https://huggingface.co/mwmathis/DeepLabCutModelZoo-SuperAnimal-Quadruped](https://huggingface.co/mwmathis/DeepLabCutModelZoo-SuperAnimal-Quadruped)
+  - Quadruped, weights and model card are banked on HuggingFace: [https://huggingface.co/mwmathis/DeepLabCutModelZoo-SuperAnimal-Quadruped](https://huggingface.co/mwmathis/DeepLabCutModelZoo-SuperAnimal-Quadruped)
-  - Quadruped pytorch version, weights and model card are banked on HuggingFace: [https://huggingface.co/mwmathis/DeepLabCutModelZoo-SuperAnimal-Quadruped_pt](https://huggingface.co/mwmathis/SuperAnimal_Quadruped_pt)

 ## Dependencies